The drop-ship's altitude warning had been going off for about ninety seconds.

 The path was the bad kind of path.

-The rock under the boots was real for the first forty meters.
-Then it wasn't.
+The rock under their boots registered as real for the first forty meters.
+Then the give changed.

-The transition was not visible.
-Caleb felt it through his soles before he saw it.
+The transition hid from sight, but Caleb caught it through his soles before his eyes had proof.
 The rock he'd been walking on stopped being rock and became something that gave half a centimeter under his weight.
 He stopped where he was.
 The other three stopped where they were.

 He crouched.
 He put his gloved palm flat against the path.